Laws are different in each state, but you can count on one of two methods for dividing your property when you are divorcing:

-It's very important to give your lawyer a complete list of all property belonging to both you and your spouse.
-It's vital not to hide assets, as anything left out of the property settlement will have to be dealt with later.
+It is very important, and often required bu the courts to give your lawyer a complete list of all property belonging to both you and your spouse.
+It is vital not to hide assets, as anything left out of the property settlement will have to be dealt with later.

-Many lawyers have property checklists designed to jog your memory regarding property you may have forgotten about.
+Many lawyers, including our firm, have property checklists designed to refresh your memory regarding property you may have forgotten about.

-Assets which people sometimes forget to list include:
+Assets which people often forget to list include:

 - Pension and retirement accounts